LinkNLearn/homedataflask/README.md

 [2018-12-24 14:02:19 -0600] [65104] [INFO] Worker exiting (pid: 65104)
 [2018-12-24 14:02:20 -0600] [65133] [INFO] Booting worker with pid: 65133

+###### Picking Locations In the File for Gunicorn

+Gunicorn takes a flag, --chdir, that lets you select which directory your Python app lives in.
+So, if you have a directory structure like:

+my-project/
+  Procfile
+  my_folder/
+    my_module.py
+and my_module.py contains:

+app = Flask(__name__, ...)
+You can put the following in your Procfile:

+web: gunicorn --chdir my_folder my_module:app

 #### Adding a Procfile

 Procfile is a mechanism for declaring what commands are run by your application's Dynos on the Heroku platform.
 It's basically a list of commands that Heroku reads in order to get things started.
 Whatever is in the Procfile should be reflective of what we did in the above section with Gunicorn to get the app hosted on our local machine.